marananni/2022ws_do_mn/coursework.md

 Furthermore, Netflix clearly communicates what promotion and development opportunities the company offers.
 In case an employee wants to leave the company, a manager should allow the employee to be promoted if the following criteria are met:

 :chart_with_upwards_trend: 1.
-If an employee is good performing in her position, a higher position should only be offered to her, her job is big enough and her filling the new position is beneficial for the company.
+If an employee is good performing in her position, a higher position should only be offered to her, if her job is big enough and her filling the new position is beneficial for the company.

 :star: 2.
 The person would apply for the higher position at Netflix or another company and get it because their skills meet the requirements; in other words, the person is superstar in their current role.

 :superhero_woman: 3.
 In addition, promotion requires that the employee live out Netflix's culture and values and represent them within the company.

 Furthermore, it is part of Netflix's corporate culture that employees drive their career development independently rather than following a strict career plan as is typical in other large companies.
 Rather, employees are given the change to continuously improve themselves through experience, observation, introspection, reading, and discussion.
 Similarly, working with talented colleagues and overcoming major challenges contributes to the continuous development of the individual.
-According to Netflix, these measures positively impact an individual's skills and reputation, which in turn promotes his or her economic security
+According to Netflix, these measures positively impact an individual's skills and reputation, which in turn promotes his or her economic security.

 ![Conditions for Promotion](Conditions_Promotion.png)